Particular/docs.particular.net/nservicebus/logging/nlog.md

 - samples/logging/nlog-custom
 ---

-Support for routing log entries to [NLog](http://nlog-project.org/) is compatible with NServiceBus 5 and higher.
+Support for routing log entries to [NLog](http://nlog-project.org/) is compatible with NServiceBus 5 and above.

 There is a [nuget](https://www.nuget.org/packages/NServiceBus.NLog/) package available that allows for simple integration of NServiceBus and NLog.